taarifa/TaarifaWaterpoints/README.rst

 Requires Python, pip and the `Taarifa API`_ to be installed and MongoDB to be running.

+To ease development and debugging we suggest you use virtualenv_.
 Install virtualenv_ and virtualenvwrapper (you might need `sudo` for this): ::

   pip install virtualenv virtualenvwrapper